lhub2856-bit/-HR-Ease-AI-Powered-Employee-Onboarding-System/README.md

 HR-Ease is an enterprise-level automation solution designed to streamline the employee onboarding experience.
 Built using n8n, this system connects fragmented HR tasks into a single, cohesive workflow.
 By simply entering a new hire's details into a Google Sheet, the system triggers a sequence of professional communications and database updates without any human intervention.

 **Key Features**
+**🔄 Dual-Input Workflow Integration**
+This system is architected for maximum flexibility in data handling:

+**Self-Service Onboarding**: New employees can submit their own details via a Google Form.
+This data is automatically pushed to the master sheet, triggering the n8n workflow instantly.

+**Manual HR Entry:** If an HR manager prefers to enter data manually into the Google Sheet, the system's Sheet Trigger detects the new row and initiates the same automation sequence.

+**Automated Status Tracking**: Regardless of the entry method, the system completes the loop by writing back a "success" status into the sheet once the emails and Slack alerts are successfully dispatched.

 **Automated Communication:**
 Sends personalized welcome emails via Gmail including desk assignments and manager details.